dog-days/create-react-boilerplate-app/README.md

 - historyApiFallback

   Please refer to the follow-up **Mock**, the default value is undefined, this function may be more commonly used.

+- prefixURL

+  Because some sites visit the web app is not in the root directory, may be the root directory of the folder, `prefixUR` is used to set this situation.
+  For example, `/demo` visits the web app in the web directory demo file.

 ### Configuration Override